lee2sman/nosebook/_posts/2021-09-23-computer-systems-social-networks.md

 sudo mv jail.local /etc/fail2ban
 ```

 I cd'ed to the fail2ban folder and edited the jail.local file.
-I commented out the apache stuff since I'm not running an apache/web-server.
+I commented out the apache stuff since I'm not running an apache/web-server since the school already provides that service for my students.

 To test: